-The Oregon Death with Dignity Act has been in effect for 20 years.
+The Oregon Death with Dignity Act has been in effect since October 27, 1997.
 It has worked as intended and without flaws or any evidence of abuse or coercion.

 The Oregon Health Authority monitors and enforces compliance with the Act and each February produces an annual report.
 According to the latest available report, 143 terminally ill patients used the Oregon law to hasten their own death in 2017.

 Oregon voters approved the Death with Dignity Act at the ballot in 1994.
 In 1997, Oregonians reiterated their support when they defeated a ballot measure aiming to repeal the law.
 The Act went into into effect shortly thereafter, and implementation began in 1998.
 Over the 18 years since the law took effect, the State of Oregon reports over 1,500 terminally ill patients have received prescriptions for aid in dying medication, and just under 1,000 used that medication to hasten their deaths.